0xGeegZ/lets-fucking-game-v1/README.md

 We have also created an interface for the games and a genericity system that will allow us to easily evolve the game contract to offer games with ERC20 tokens or NFTS.

-Finally, the boilerplate we used offers a very quick analysis of our smart contracts with Slither and Mythril which allowed us to respect the design pattern and the main security standards.
+Finally, the boilerplate we used offers a very quick analysis of our smart contracts with Slither and Mythril which allowed us to respect the best design pattern and the main security standards.

 ## What we learned

-First of all, it is important to know that 4 of the 5 team members had never been initiated to web3.
+First of all, it is important to know that 4 of the 5 team members had never been initiated to web3 before this project.
 It was therefore an opportunity for them to discover all these technologies.

 We learned a lot about web3, both in terms of smart contracts and interfacing with etherJs.